-By | Mar 22, 2017 | Categories: Legal Leadership, Leadership Development |
+By | Mar 22, 2017 | Categories: Leadership Development, Legal Leadership |

 After reading and writing many articles on best practices for in-house counsel and compliance officers, I decided to look at development from a different angle.
 My father impressed upon me to learn from my mistakes, and from the mistakes of others.
 This is the first of a multi-part article addressing the most common mistakes made by lawyers new to becoming in-house counsel — mistakes often made by seasoned in-house veterans, too — and ideal development action items.